araf821/Spotify-Playlist-Automation/readme.md

 ### Description

-A test-based application that takes in the user's birth date and creates them a new Spotify playlist out of the top 100 most popular songs on the day of their birth.
+A text-based application that takes in as input the user's birth date and creates them a new Spotify playlist out of the top 100 most popular songs on the day of their birth.

-#### Created using:
+### Created using:
 - Python
 - BeautifulSoup (module)
 - Spotipy API (library made for the Spotify API)
 - Requests (module)

-***
+___

-#### Step by step process of how it works:
+### Step by step process of how it works:

 1. Takes in the user's birth date as input.
 2. Using the BeautifulSoup module, it scrapes the list of the top 100 songs on Billboard charts for the date given by the user.